Benicia, California: History

 The original campus of Mills College was founded in Benicia in 1852 as the Young Ladies Seminary, and was the first women's college west of the Rocky Mountains.
 Before moving to Oakland in 1871, it was located on West I Street, just north of First Street.

 From 1860 to 1861, Benicia was indirectly involved in the Pony Express.
-When riders missed their connection with a steamer in Sacramento, they would continue on to Benicia and cross over to Martinez via the ferry.
+When riders missed their connection with a steamer in Sacramento, they continued on to Benicia and crossed over to Martinez via the ferry.
 One of the earliest companies in California, the Pacific Mail Steamship Company, established a major shipyard in Benicia in the 19th century.
 The prolific shipbuilder Matthew Turner formed the Matthew Turner Shipyard at Benicia in 1883.

 Benicia became an important wheat storage and shipping site.
 It was also the site of the United States Army's Benicia Arsenal.

 On December 1, 1879, the Central Pacific Railroad rerouted the Sacramento-Oakland portion of its transcontinental line to Benicia and established a major railroad ferry across the Carquinez Strait from Benicia to Port Costa.
-The world's largest ferry, the Solano, later joined by the even larger Contra Costa, carried entire trains across the Carquinez Strait from Benicia to Port Costa, from whence they continued on to the Oakland Pier.
+The world's largest ferry, the Solano, later joined by the even larger Contra Costa, carried entire trains across the Carquinez Strait from Benicia to Port Costa, whence they continued on to the Oakland Pier.

 On June 5, 1889, the legendary prize fight between James J. Corbett and Joe Choynski was held on a barge off the coast of Benicia.
 The match lasted 28 rounds, and is now commemorated by a plaque near Southampton Bay.